Richard Olsenius: Additional creative collaborations

 As part of the Art in Embassies Program, Olsenius's photography was chosen by the U.S. Department of State for permanent collections in four embassies: Bucharest, Romania; Lusaka, Zambia; Bujumbura, Burundi and Rabat, Morocco.

-Because Olsenius has long felt that music is an important component of the photographic moment, he has focused on developing DVD's where he can combine still imagery, video and music into one story.
-(See DVDs below) In 2010, Olsenius returned to his book Dog Stories, producing a DVD of the story with video, music and narration.
+Because Olsenius has long felt that music is an important component of the photographic moment, he has focused on developing DVDs, where he can combine still imagery, video and music into one story.
+In 2010, he returned to his book Dog Stories, producing a DVD of the story with video, music, and narration.

-In 2012, the US Postal Service chose a Olsenius Olsenius photo for their international mail stamp, part of their "Scenic American Landscape Series".
+In 2012, the United States Postal Service chose an Olsenius photo for their international mail stamp, part of their "Scenic American Landscape Series".
 The photo was of a morning shoreline in Voyageurs National Park.

-In 2015 in collaboration with writer Christine Olsenius, he produced an online long-form video story, "Last Voyage of the Sheila Yeates".
-Combining writing, music, audio and video interviews, film and stills, the Olsenius's tell the true story of the sinking of the 50-foot top-sail ketch, Sheila Yeates, off the coast of Greenland in 1989.
+In 2015, in collaboration with writer Christine Olsenius, he produced an online long-form video story, "Last Voyage of the Sheila Yeates".
+Combining writing, music, audio and video interviews, film and stills, the Olseniuses tell the true story of the sinking of the 50-foot top-sail ketch Sheila Yeates off the coast of Greenland in 1989.

-Olsenius was contracted in 2016 to video edit and write a music score for the Maryland PBS documentary, Beautiful Swimmers Revisited.
+Olsenius was contracted in 2016 to video edit and write a music score for the Maryland PBS documentary Beautiful Swimmers Revisited.
 The film is a 40-year retrospective on the Pulitzer prize-winning book by William Warner about the Chesapeake Bay watermen and the blue crab that shape their lives.

-In March, 2017, Richard and Christine Olsenius were invited to be the keynote speakers at the Schuneman Symposium at Ohio University's Scripps School of Journalism.
-Their speech was titled, "Balancing Creativity in a Changing Digital Landscape."
+In March 2017, Richard and Christine Olsenius were invited to be the keynote speakers at the Schuneman Symposium at Ohio University's Scripps School of Journalism.
+Their speech was titled "Balancing Creativity in a Changing Digital Landscape."

 Olsenius continues to photograph, film, create music and coordinate his collection of photography.
-Recently he has completed a photo collection from his work on the Cambodian genocide of the late 1970s under the title, Shadows in the Sun: A Cambodian Tragedy.
+He has completed a photo collection from his work on the Cambodian genocide of the late 1970s, titled Shadows in the Sun: A Cambodian Tragedy.